Tillage: Alternatives

 Modern agricultural science has greatly reduced the use of tillage.
 Crops can be grown for several years without any tillage through the use of herbicides to control weeds, crop varieties that tolerate packed soil, and equipment that can plant seeds or fumigate the soil without really digging it up.
 This practice, called no-till farming, reduces costs and environmental change by reducing soil erosion and diesel fuel usage.

 Site preparation of forest land

-Site preparation is any of various treatments applied to a site to ready it for seeding or planting.
+Site preparation is any of the various treatments applied to a site to ready it for seeding or planting.
 The purpose is to facilitate the regeneration of that site by the chosen method.
-Site preparation may be designed to achieve, singly or in any combination: improved access, by reducing or rearranging slash, and amelioration of adverse forest floor, soil, vegetation, or other biotic factors.
-Site preparation is undertaken to ameliorate one or more constraints that would otherwise be likely to thwart the objectives of management.
+Site preparation may be designed to achieve, singly or in any combination, improved access by reducing or rearranging slash and ameliorating adverse forest floor, soil, vegetation, or other biotic factors.
+Site preparation is undertaken to ameliorate one or more constraints that would otherwise be likely to thwart management objectives.
 A valuable bibliography on the effects of soil temperature and site preparation on subalpine and boreal tree species has been prepared by McKinnon et al. (2002).

 Site preparation is the work that is done before a forest area is regenerated.
 Some types of site preparation are burning.